 If riding a horse for a couple of hours isn’t your style, then consider doing a guided 4WD trip.
 By 4WD, you can go in a small group on an off-road adventure fording rivers and scaling mountains.
 Head to the hinterlands outside Queenstown for a visit to the film sites for Misty Mountains, the refugees of Rohan, Minas Tirith, Battle of the Wargs, Pillars of the Kings (Argonath), Ford of Bruinen, Gladden Fields, Isengard, Ithilien Camp (Oliphant’s scene), Lothlorien Forest, Battle of Amon Hen/Seat of Seeing, and more.

 For any of the film touring options around Queenstown, remember that the sets are no longer on the land.
 You’ll simply be seeing the scenery that was used as the backdrop in the films.
 It’s still worth it though because you can kill two birds with one stone — see the film sites and the landscapes that make New Zealand famous!
 Naturally, the sites picked for the films were carefully selected to be the most beautiful in the country.
 So you won’t go wrong, spending a day to “geek out” on film and adventure.

 Stay anywhere in and around Queenstown to enjoy these tours.
 They last anywhere from a couple of hours to a full day.

-How to get around New Zealand to see the film sites from The Lord of the Rings and The Hobbit?
+How to get around New Zealand to see the film sites from The Lord of the Rings, The Hobbit, and The Rings of Power: